Hegel-Studien: Contents

 Since 2014, the journal is also open to other authors and debates in classical German philosophy and offers a forum for more systematically oriented contributions, insofar as this promises a significant gain for the examination of the epoch around 1800 and in reference to current discussions.

 Volumes are divided into three sections: "Abhandlungen" (Treatises), "Buchkritik" (Book review), and "Bibliographie" (Bibliography).
 Submitted articles are subjected to (double-blind peer review).

 Ongoing bibliography

 The ongoing bibliography (fortlaufende Bibliographie) seeks to cover as much as possible of the literature on Hegel that has not appeared independently (essays from journals, anthologies, etc.) and to make it known by means of brief summaries of its contents.
 They are made available free of charge to interested scholars.

 Editors

 Friedhelm Nicolin and Otto Pöggeler were the editors-in-chief up to and including volume 35 (2000).
 In 1999, the publishing change to Felix Meiner Verlag was completed.
 Beginning with volume 36 (2001), they were succeeded by Walter Jaeschke and Ludwig Siep.
 From volume 47 (2014) onwards, Birgit Sandkaulen and Michael Quante took over.
-Since volume 56, Sandkaulen and Brady Bowman are the editors-in-chief.
+Since volume 56, Sandkaulen, Brady Bowman along with Dina Emundts are the editors-in-chief.